What We'll Cover

 Source: Autodesk/FMI “Construction Disconnected” report

 When the sales rep tells you the kitchen demolition is included, but the project manager didn't get that memo, you end up with a change order.
 When the estimator assumes standard plumbing access but the site has galvanized pipes from 1970, you end up with a surprise.
-These aren't dishonest practices — they're systemic failures baked into how many companies operate.
+These are systemic failures baked into how many companies operate, not deliberate dishonesty.

 Industry guidelines recommend contractors target a 35–40% gross profit margin.
-That sounds like a lot of profit, but most of it isn't profit at all — it's overhead.
-Sales commissions.
-Showroom leases.
-Office staff.
-Marketing.
-Fleet vehicles.
+That sounds like a lot of profit, but most of it goes to overhead: sales commissions, showroom leases, office staff, marketing, fleet vehicles.

 According to the NAHB Remodelers Cost of Doing Business Study, the average remodeling company nets just 4.7% profit despite gross margins around 25%.
 The overhead eats the rest.
 And that overhead gets passed to you in every line item.